The federal government is still shut down. Here's what that means across the country

 A partisan argument over if and when lawmakers need to act to extend subsidies for the Affordable Care Act (ACA) marketplaces led to the current shutdown.
 Some 24 million people — who don't have insurance through their jobs or a public program like Medicaid — use the system to buy health plans.

-Prominent Republican lawmakers have claimed the Democrats are looking to provide tax dollars to help pay for the heath care of undocumented immigrants.
+Prominent Republican lawmakers have claimed the Democrats are looking to provide tax dollars to help pay for the health care of undocumented immigrants.
 That is not true.

 Democrats in the Senate refused to vote for the Republican short-term funding bill that passed the House but did not include an extension of the health care tax credits.
 Democrats are also hoping to repeal cuts to health care programs that were put in place as part of the GOP spending and tax bill that passed over the summer.

 NPR's Deirdre Walsh reports that some Democrats say Nov.
 1 could be a key date in talks to loosen the current gridlock.
-That date marks the beginning of open enrollment for people getting coverage through the ACA, when most states will send notices to subscribers laying out the cost of coverage without subsidies.
+That date marks the beginning of open enrollment for people getting coverage through the ACA, when subscribers could see big premium increases unless the subsidies that have been helping people pay for coverage since 2021 are extended.

-In Vermont, where notices started going out on Oct.
-15, for example, some families are facing increases of $25,000, according to Sen. Peter Welch, D-Vt.

 Read more about more about the health care fight behind the shutdown here.